 Community Emergency Response Team

-The Community Emergency Response Team (CERT) Program partners community members and emergency services personnel together for coordinated responses following a catastrophic disaster.
-During such disasters, communities may not have immediate access to emergency services because of the size of the area affected, lost communications, or unusable roads.
-CERT trained citizens can help their neighbors and neighborhood.
+The Community Emergency Response Team (CERT) is a FEMA program offered through the Ramsey County Sheriff’s Office.
+This program is designed to train citizens how to better prepare themselves and their families should their home or neighborhood be affected by a disaster.
+During disasters, communities may not have immediate access to emergency services because of the size of the area affected, lost communications, or unusable roads.
+CERT trained citizens learn how to stay safe and help themselves, their family and neighborhood.

 The Sheriff’s Office and emergency personnel train members of neighborhoods, community organizations, and businesses in disaster preparedness and basic disaster response skills.
 The nine week training course outline includes: